This post is also on:

 In 1604, they tried again to conquer Salvador, this time with a squadron of six ships commanded by Paulus van Caerden.

-The attack was similar to the first and the result, the same failure.
+The attack was similar to the first and the result was the same.

-The city dawns under the domination and effects of the bombardment of a Dutch squadron composed of 26 ships, under the command of Jacob Willekens.
+The city dawns under the domination and effects of the bombardment of a Dutch squadron made up of 26 ships, under the command of Jacob Willekens.

 The Dutch invasion of Salvador took place on 9 May 1624.

-The day before, even under crossfire from the Fort of Santo Antônio, the Dutch managed to target the cannons of Ponta do Padrão and disembarked at the Port of Barra.
+The day before, even under crossfire from the Fort of Santo Antônio, the Dutch managed to hit the cannons at Ponta do Padrão and landed at the Port of Barra.

-Groups of vanguards follow the Ladeira da Barra and cliffs until they reach the Porta de São Bento.
+The vanguard followed the Ladeira da Barra and the cliffs until they reached the Porta de São Bento.

-The Dutch spend the early hours of the morning at the Monastery “savouring the wines and confectionery” they find there.
+The Dutch spend the early hours of the morning in the Monastery ‘savouring the wines and confectionery’ they find there.

 There, they wait for daybreak and take over the city centre.

-According to Ricardo Behrens, in the book ‘Salvador and the Dutch invasion of 1624-1625’, “Portuguese and Dutch accounts tell that the confrontation began the day before when the city’s inhabitants fired on a barge with a peace flag sent by the fleet, even before they heard the embassy.
+According to Ricardo Behrens, in the book ‘Salvador and the Dutch Invasion of 1624-1625’, ‘Portuguese and Dutch accounts tell us that the confrontation began the previous day when the city’s inhabitants fired on a barge with a peace flag sent by the fleet, before they even heard the embassy.

-In response, the invaders unloaded their cannons on the city’s coast, on the forts and on the ships in the harbour”.
+In response, the invaders unloaded their cannons on the side of the city, on the forts and on the ships in the harbour.’

 The sight of the armada alone caused most of the inhabitants to panic and run.

-Even though they knew the attacks were likely, the city had no special strategy.
+Even though they were aware of the likelihood of attacks, the city had no special strategy.
 D’El Rey had not established any resources for armaments.

-The Dutch – whose fleet had left Texel harbour in December and whose voyage had lasted almost six months – were intent on invading the capital of the Kingdom of Brazil and had plenty of ammunition.
+On the other hand, the Dutch – whose fleet left Texel harbour in December and whose voyage had lasted almost six months – were intent on invading the capital of the Kingdom of Brazil and had plenty of ammunition.

-The devastating cannon fire during the Dutch invasion of Salvador and then the vandalism of the invaders, caused numerous damages to the city, including the building of the City Hall where the Historical Archive was installed, whose documents were completely destroyed by fire.
+The devastating cannon fire during the Dutch invasion of Salvador, and then the vandalism of the invaders, caused countless damages to the city, including the City Hall building where the Historical Archive was housed, whose documents were completely destroyed by fire.

-According to the historian Affonso Rui, in his book ‘História política e administrativa da cidade de Salvador’ (Political and administrative history of the city of Salvador) “the officers in charge of the documentation, like a good part of the population, fled to Abrantes”, he reports.
+According to the historian Affonso Rui, in his book ‘História política e administrativa da cidade de Salvador’ (Political and administrative history of the city of Salvador), ‘the officials in charge of documentation, like a large part of the population, fled to Abrantes’.

-The 3,400 men, including adventurers and mercenaries who made up the invading Dutch squadron, did not encounter any major resistance to surrendering the governor-general of the colony, D. Diogo Mendonça Furtado, and imprisoning him in the so-called House of Governors (in what would become the Rio Branco Palace, in the current Praça Tomé de Souza), in the heart of the city, one of the most important cities in America, then capital of Brazil.
+The 3,400 men, including adventurers and mercenaries who made up the invading Dutch squadron, did not encounter any major resistance in surrendering the governor-general of the colony, D. Diogo Mendonça Furtado, and imprisoning him in the so-called House of Governors (in what would become the Rio Branco Palace, in today’s Praça Tomé de Souza), in the heart of the city, one of the most important cities in America, then the capital of Brazil.

-The Portuguese ruler had already expressed concern about Brazil’s military unpreparedness and had even clashed with the Church, which saw no need for military concerns.
+The Portuguese ruler had already expressed his concern about Brazil’s military unpreparedness and even clashed with the Church, which saw no need for military concerns.

-He is taken prisoner to Amsterdam with 12 other people, including auxiliaries and Jesuits, from where they are only released in 1626.
+He was taken prisoner to Amsterdam with 12 other people, including auxiliaries and Jesuits, from where they were only released in 1626.

-According to Behrens in his Master’s dissertation already converted into a book, “there is a series of conferences published in the Journal of the Geographical and Historical Institute of Bahia, No. 66, 1940.
+According to Behrens in his Master’s dissertation, which has now been turned into a book, ‘there is a series of lectures published in the Revista do Instituto Geográfico e Histórico da Bahia, No. 66, in 1940.

-This was a publication commemorating the defeat of Maurício de Nassau when he tried to invade Bahia in 1638.
+It was published to commemorate the defeat of Maurício de Nassau when he tried to invade Bahia in 1638.

-In addition to the lectures, the suggestions made by the members of the Institute to commemorate the date were published, among which the idea of making a series of commemorative plaques stands out, like the one that still exists at the entrance to the Monastery of São Bento”.
+In addition to the lectures, the suggestions made by members of the Institute to commemorate the date were published, among which the idea of making a series of commemorative plaques, like the one that still exists at the entrance to the Monastery of São Bento, stands out’.

 The Dutch remained in Bahia for almost a year.

-It was up to Bishop Marcos Teixeira, later known as the Warrior Bishop, to promote resistance.
+It was up to Bishop Marcos Teixeira, later called the Warrior Bishop, to promote resistance.

-Through the tactic of ambushes, he prevents the invaders from leaving the city.
+Through the tactic of ambushes, he prevented the invaders from leaving the city.

 On 27 March 1625, the Portuguese-Spanish reinforcement squadron, commanded by the Spaniard Fradique de Toledo Osório, arrived in Bahia.

-The colony was then controlled by the Spanish during the so-called Iberian Union (1580-1640), which brought the two crowns together after the disappearance of Dom Sebastião de Avis, in the Battle of Alcácer Quibir, in Morocco, in the war against the Moors, in 1578, when he aspired to victory over Muslims for the glory of Christianity.
+The colony was then controlled by the Spanish, during the so-called Iberian Union (1580-1640), which brought the two crowns together after the disappearance of Dom Sebastião de Avis at the Battle of Alcácer Quibir in Morocco, in the war against the Moors in 1578, when he sought victory over the Muslims for the glory of Christianity.

-It’s worth noting that the “death” of Dom Sebastião provoked a succession crisis in Portugal, as the king had left no heirs.
-His disappearance gave rise to “Sebastianism”, a kind of messianic belief that stipulated his return to the kingdom and that would last for three centuries as a symbol of Portuguese nationalism.
+It’s worth understanding more: The ‘death’ of Dom Sebastião caused a succession crisis in Portugal, as the king had left no heirs.
+His disappearance gave rise to ‘Sebastianism’, a kind of messianic belief that stipulated his return to the kingdom and that would last for three centuries as a symbol of Portuguese nationalism.

-As a result, the Portuguese throne became disputed by other European dynasties, which claimed kinship with Dom Sebastião.
+As a result, the Portuguese throne began to be contested by other European dynasties, who claimed to be related to Dom Sebastião.

-This parental connection was claimed by Felipe II and used as legitimisation for the invasion of Portugal by the Spanish in 1580, establishing the dual monarchy: two crowns under one monarch.
+This parental connection was claimed by Felipe II and used to legitimise the Spanish invasion of Portugal in 1580, establishing the dual monarchy: two crowns under one monarch.

-Portugal only regained its independence 60 years later when the reign of King João IV, founder of the Braganza dynasty, began.
+Portugal only regained its independence 60 years later during the reign of King João IV, founder of the Bragança dynasty.

 It was during the period of the Iberian Union that the French invasions also took place.

-The Netherlands and France, which had previously maintained a friendly relationship with Portugal, clashed directly with Spain.
+Holland and France, which had previously maintained friendly relations with Portugal, clashed directly with Spain.

-Iberian supremacy was questioned by those European nations that also wanted to profit from the colonisation process.
+Iberian supremacy began to be questioned by those European nations that also wanted to profit from the colonisation process.

-This involved both economic reasons, such as control of the sugar trade and metal extraction, and religious ones, since Spain was Catholic while the Netherlands and part of the French had adhered to Protestantism.
+And this involved both economic reasons, in terms of controlling the sugar trade and metal extraction, and religious ones, in that Spain was Catholic while Holland and part of the French had adhered to Protestantism.

-There are no records of Dutch legacies in Bahia, unlike those in Pernambuco, such as the French in Rio de Janeiro and Maranhão.
+There are no records of Dutch legacies in Bahia, unlike those in Pernambuco, and the French in Rio de Janeiro and Maranhão.

 Other attempts by the Dutch to invade Bahia had already been recorded, but were unsuccessful.

-Unable to dominate the capital of Brazil, they managed to establish themselves in Pernambuco and extended their domains over a large part of the Northeast until they were definitively expelled from the Colony in 1654.
+Unable to dominate the capital of Brazil, they managed to settle in Pernambuco and spread their domains over a large part of the Northeast until they were definitively expelled from the colony in 1654.

-The first Dutch attempt to conquer Salvador occurred in December 1599, when Admiral van Leynssen sent seven ships to Brazil, commanded by Captains Hartman and Broer.
+The first Dutch attempt to conquer Salvador took place in December 1599, when Admiral van Leynssen sent seven ships to Brazil, commanded by Captains Hartman and Broer.

 The attacks in the Bay of All Saints lasted almost two months.
-The Dutch sink several Portuguese vessels and plunder mills in the Recôncavo.
+The Dutch sink several Portuguese ships and plunder mills in the Recôncavo.
 But they failed to conquer the city.

 In the following years, Dutch pirates continued to attack Spanish and Portuguese ships in the Atlantic and Indian Oceans.
 In 1604, they tried again to conquer Salvador, this time with a squadron of six ships commanded by Paulus van Caerden.